IWK Foundation Translating Research into Care (TRIC) Healthcare Improvement Research Program

-Before considering an application to the TRIC Program, applicants applying for level two and three funding should be able to answer yes to the following questions about implementation and sustainability:
+Before considering an application to the TRIC Program, applicants applying for Level Two and Level Three funding should be able to answer 'yes' to all of the following questions about implementation and sustainability:

 - Will this research change practice?

 - Will this practice change have an impact on the health system and/or patient care?

 - Is there solid evidence for this practice change in the literature?